-- The Mains exam includes three papers covering different aspects of civil and criminal cases, along with translation tests.
+- The main exam includes three papers covering different aspects of civil and criminal cases, along with translation tests.

-- The Viva-voce stage carries a maximum of 15 marks and significantly impacts the final selection.
+- The Viva-voce stage carries 15 marks and significantly impacts the final selection.

-- Meeting the minimum qualifying marks is necessary: 25% for reserved category and 33% for unreserved category in the Prelims.
+- Meeting the minimum qualifying marks is necessary: 25% for the reserved category and 33% for the unreserved category in the Prelims.